 Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.)

-- 1. Stop switch lock - 2.
 Set the shift lever in the Neutral position.

-3. Set the throttle grip to START position.
+- 1. Shift lever - 3.
+Set the throttle grip to START position.